Automattic/vip-governance-plugin/README.md

 ### Schema Basics

 You can find the JSON Schema for authoring rules [here][repo-schema-location].
 Use `https://api.wpvip.com/schemas/plugins/governance.json` as the `$schema` value to get code completion and validation in supported editors.
-At runtime, the plugin parses JSON and applies its own required rule-logic checks rather than evaluating this schema file directly.
+At runtime, the plugin parses JSON, rejects unrecoverable configuration errors, and corrects recoverable rule problems rather than evaluating this schema file directly.

 We have allowed significant space for customization.
 This means it is also possible to create unintended rule interactions.
 We recommend making rule changes one or two at a time to troubleshoot these interactions.

 Each rule is an object in an array.
 The one required property is `type`, which can be `default`, `role`, or `postType`.
 At most one `default` rule is allowed.
-Although the parser accepts an empty file or object as no rules, use a functional default rule for a usable editor configuration.
+Although the parser accepts an empty file or object as no rules, use a functional default rule to define the intended editor configuration explicitly.
+When no usable rules remain, the editor uses an equivalent permissive fallback so an invalid configuration does not unexpectedly restrict customers.

 Rules not of type `default` require an additional field.
 These are broken down below, along with examples of their possible values: